baasbox/docs/source/index.md

 -  40101: Authentication info not valid or not provided.
 HINT: has your session expired?
 -  50301: Push settings are not properly configured.
-HINT: go to administration console and check the settings
+HINT: go to the administration console and check the settings
 -  50302: The server cannot resolve the host name.
 HINT: check your internet connection
 -  50303: Could not send push notifications.
 HINT: Check your API Key (Google).